Spring Arts ¦ Beechworth ¦ October 26 – November 25, 2018

 “With Christ Church – in a ‘Spring Arts’ first – we’re collaborating to bring four young Opera Scholars Australia graduates to Beechworth to sing ‘La Primavera’, a program of Baroque arias, in this fine, historic building.”

-Mr Kronborg said the placement of ‘Springs Arts’ events in significant heritage places extended to ‘Set the scene’ – the innovative use of Beechworth’s streetscape for a large-scale participatory art event.
+Mr Kronborg said the placement of ‘Springs Arts’ events in significant heritage places extended to ‘Fresh takes’ – the innovative use of Beechworth’s streetscape for a large-scale participatory art event.

 Other major features of this year’s ‘Spring Arts’ include a curated, open-entry exhibition of artworks exploring ‘Indigo landscape’, a revival of Beechworth’s spring flower show – last held in the late 1930s, and self-drive tours of National Trust-classified landscapes in the Indigo hills.